-Exclusions: The Investment Manager will not invest in companies involved in specified activities where those activities contribute to company revenues above prescribed revenue thresholds (see below for further detailed information).
-Excluded activities include fossil fuels, controversial weapons, Conventional Weapons, nuclear power, tobacco, gambling, adult entertainment, alcohol, GMO crop production and companies in contravention of the principles of the UN Global Compact.
+The Investment Manager will not invest in companies involved in specified activities, where those activities contribute to company revenues above prescribed revenue thresholds (see below for further detailed information).
+Excluded activities include fossil fuels, electricity utilities not aligned with a 1.5 degree scenario, Controversial Weapons, Conventional Weapons, tobacco, gambling and companies in contravention of the principles of the UN Global Compact.

-- What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? - The percentage of ESG-analysed companies in the Fund will always be between 90%-100%. - The Investment Manager will also exclude investment in companies involved in the following activities (based on information available to the Investment Manager on these companies); - Companies that generate over 5% of their revenues from the extraction or exploration of fossil fuels or from the use of fossil Fuels for electricity generation;
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

+- The percentage of companies in the fund that are engaged with will always be between 90%-100% - Each engagement will also be aligned with at least one or more of the UN SDGs with a defined engagement thesis designed to effect positive change - The Investment Manager will not invest in the following companies (based on information available to the Investment Manager on these companies); - Companies that generate over 5% of their revenues from the extraction or exploration of fossil fuels - Electricity utility companies with a carbon intensity not aligned with a below 1.5 degrees scenario - Companies that generate over 0% of their revenues from the manufacture of Controversial Weapons or by providing either an essential and/or tailor-made product or service to the manufacturers of Controversial Weapons and companies that generate over 5% of their revenues from production of Conventional Weapons;

-- Companies that generate over 0% of their revenues from the manufacture of Controversial Weapons or by providing either an essential and/or tailor-made product or service to the manufacturers of Controversial Weapons and companies that generate over 5% of their revenues from production of Conventional Weapons; - o Companies that generate over 5% of their revenues from nuclear power; - Companies that generate over 0% of their revenues from the production of tobacco products and companies that receive over 5% of their revenues from tobacco distribution; - o Companies that generate over 5% of their revenues from gambling products; - Companies that generate over 5% of their revenues from adult entertainment products; - o Companies that generate over 5% of their revenues from GMO crop production; or - o Companies that are in contravention of the principles of the UN Global Compact - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- Companies that generate over 0% of their revenues from the production of tobacco products and companies that receive over 5% of their revenues from tobacco distribution - Companies that generate over 2% of their revenues from gambling products; and - Companies that are in contravention of the principles of the UN Global Compact - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?